okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/aspnet/integrationsteps.md

 Optionally, you can obtain basic user information after a successful sign in by making a request to Okta's Open ID Connect authorization server.
-See [Get user profile information after sign in](/docs/guides/oie-embedded-sdk-use-cases/aspnet/oie-embedded-sdk-use-case-basic-sign-in/#get-user-profile-information-after-sign-in) for more details.
+See [Get user profile information](/docs/guides/oie-embedded-sdk-use-cases/aspnet/oie-embedded-sdk-use-case-basic-sign-in/#get-user-profile-information) for more details.